July 10 – August 11, 2017

 Again this summer, our program includes stage movement, dance, music, art, creative games, theater techniques, and writing.
 Each session has its own theme, and children are encouraged to contribute to the creation of the skits, choreography, sets, props, and design of our culminating activity – our performance for friends and families on the evening of the last day of each camp session.
 It is an exciting, week-long process of cooperation, creativity, discovery, practice and performance.

-Our camp is under the direction of Laura Petrie, who has been an active member of our creative staff since our inception.
-Currently a teacher of Upper School English at Hilltop Country Day School, Laura has over thirty years of teaching experience which includes extensive work in theater arts, creative writing, and music.
+Our camp is under the direction of Lori Lawrence, Director of Educational Programming at The Growing Stage.
 Our staff consists of carefully selected, trained professionals in the fields of theater, dance, music, and/or education.
 Our counselors are high school and college students who are interested in pursuing careers in education, theater, or the fine arts.

 |A Typical Day At Camp|

 |9:00:||Arrival – Greet new friends and counselors in theater.|

 |9:05:||Large group activities to warm-up the actor’s tools: voice, body, and imagination.|

 |9:30:||Small group class section #1 begins.
 Children move with a counselor to the first assigned classroom station for lessons in music, dance, drama, or stage crafts.|

 |10:15:||Small group session #2|